intel/transfer-learning/notebooks/image_classification/tlk_api_tf_image_classification/README.md

 The notebook performs the following steps:
 1. Import dependencies
 1. Get the model
+1. Get the dataset
 1. Prepare the dataset
+1. Predict using the original model
 1. Transfer learning
 1. Evaluate
 1. Predict
 1. Export
+1. Post-training quantization

 ## Running the notebook